ankitects/anki-betas/README.md

 - Display a more helpful warning when mpv/mplayer not installed.

 ### Changes in 2.1.21beta2 (65ec9d19)

-Before trying this beta, please back up your collection and media files, as a lot has changed under the hood.
-Please keep an eye on the contents of your media folder until this update receives more testing.

 - More work on the handling of translations, including tweaks to the way the answer buttons and the review history screen show intervals.